 The Joe Burrow Foundation comes home to the 225, makes stop at Claiborne Elementary

-BATON ROUGE - The Joe Burrow Foundation made it's way back to the 225 on Monday morning.
+BATON ROUGE - The Joe Burrow Foundation made its way back to the 225 on Monday morning.

 The foundation's purpose is to provide support for children with mental illness and those experiencing food insecurity.
 The foundation, named after famed LSU's 2019 Heisman Trophy-winner Joe Burrow, also spread awareness for the importance of eating healthy, which was the focus when the foundation visited Claiborne Elementary School.